tourist1642/react-1/README.md

 like it and take it as a resuable component for your future project.

-This was completelty built using HTML,SASS,JAVASCRIPT,REACT JS,REDUX
+This was completelty built using HTML,SCSS,JAVASCRIPT,REACT JS,REDUX